bio-guoda/preston/architecture.md

 ## `archiver`

 An archiver listens to statements containing  a _blank_ .
 On receiving such a statement, the archiver attempts to dereference the resources (e.g., https://search.idigbio.org/v2/search/publishers) by attempting to download the content associated to the resource.
-On successfully downloading the content, the content is put into the [`blob store`](#blob-store) and the relationship between the publisher, the version term and the content is stored in the [`statement store`](#statement-store) as a key value pair.
+On successfully downloading the content, the content is put into the [`blob store`](#blob-store) and the relationship between the publisher, the version term and the content is stored in the [`simple hexastore`](#statement-store) as a key value pair.
 More on that later.

 ## `blob store`